 Hohenschwangau was decorated with scenes from medieval legends and poetry, including the legend of the swan knight Lohengrin.
 Ludwig identified himself when still a boy with Lohengrin, to whom Richard Wagner dedicated a romantic opera in 1850.

 The swan was also the heraldic animal of the Counts of Schwangau, whose successor the king considered himself to be.
 Maximilian II had already made the swan a leitmotif of Hohenschwangau.
 Idealization of the Middle Ages was thus combined with concrete local tradition.

 Maximilian II had already had paths and lookout points constructed in the area around Hohenschwangau in order to be able to enjoy the scenery.
-In the 1850s, as a birthday present for his mountain-climbing consort Marie, he had the iron bridge, the "Marienbrücke", built high above the Pöllat Gorge.
+In the 1840s, as a birthday present for his mountain-climbing consort Marie, he had the bridge, the "Marienbrücke", built high above the Pöllat Gorge.

 From the narrow mountain ridge known as the "Jugend" to the left of the Pöllat, there was a magnificent view of the mountains and lakes.
 Maximilian II loved this spot and planned to build a viewing pavilion there in 1855.
 Crown Prince Ludwig was often on the "Jugend".

 View of a castle based on the Wartburg near Eisenach,

 pen-and-ink drawing, probably dating from 1867

 On the "Jugend" were the ruins of two small castles: Vorder- and Hinterhohenschwangau.
 It was here that Ludwig II planned to build his "New Hohenschwangau Castle" (it only acquired the name of "Neuschwanstein" after the death of the king).
 It was to be a better recreation of an ideal medieval castle than Hohenschwangau.
 Perfection was the key: the "reconstruction" was to be closer to the original style and equipped with all modern technical features.